zwave-js/node-red-contrib-zwave-js/README.md

       }
       return Message;
       ```
-    - Added Controller status to the Controller node.
+    - Added the current state of the controller to the Node status text [#47](https://github.com/zwave-js/node-red-contrib-zwave-js/issues/47)

   - 3.3.0 **Deprecation Warnings**
     - Bump Z-Wave JS